 In the app, you’ll also find a complete list of all participants (from volunteer to the most prominent guest), with whom you can even chat or arrange meetings to get to know your projects or even present your own unicorn 😉

 Don’t wait until the last minute

-Please note that from the 2nd to the 5th, at Lisbon Airport Terminal 1, there’s a center where you can immediately register without waiting for the first day of the event.
+Please note that at Lisbon Airport, there’s a center where you can immediately register without waiting for the first day of the event.
 I did this last year, and it saved me a lot of time in queues.

-Please also have in mind that if you want to attend the opening session on the 4th, don’t arrive late, or you risk missing out.
+Please also have in mind that if you want to attend the opening session, don’t arrive late, or you risk missing out.
 They will block the entrance at the Center Stage if the place is full.

 The same applies to conferences during the event period.
 If you have a particular intervention you’d like to see, go to the stage where it will take place sometime before it begins.
 When the previous panel is over, people will get up, and you can take a seat and watch the one you were waiting for.

 Dress for success… but don’t overdo it!

 If you’re going to the Web Summit to make contacts and know the right people to drive your business, thinking about the first impression makes perfect sense.

 But forget the strictest dress.
 You’re among tech people, and you may come across a CEO in torn pants and All Star shoes.
 I’m not saying to indulge in the sloppiness of a Sunday outfit, but you don’t need a suit and tie or a black dress at all.
 And ladies, forget about the heels!
 Web Summit = miles and miles running back and forth!
 Comfortable footwear is indispensable!